 Here are five games that are perfect to play during a football watch party.

 Football Tossing Contest

-Challenge your guests to a football tossing contest.
-If you can play outdoors, the person who can toss a football the farthest wins.
-If it needs to be an indoor contest, use a foam football and have your guests toss it through a hula hoop or into a basket.
-The winner is the guest who can make the target the most times out of five attempts.
-A koozie decorated in favor of your best team could be a great prize idea for this contest.
+Take inspiration from the quarterbacks on TV, and challenge your guests to a football tossing contest.
+If you have space to play outdoors, make the contest so the person who can toss a football the farthest wins.
+If it needs to be an indoor contest, use a foam football and challenge your guests to toss it through a hoop, into a basket, or at another target.
+The winner is the guest who can hit your intended target the most times out of five attempts.

-- Don't say "football" game.
 At the beginning of halftime, give your guests small paper footballs to stick onto their chests with double-sided tape.
-Tell everyone they're not allowed to say the word "football" while in conversation during halftime.
-If a guest hears someone use the word, they can take the football from the offending party.
+Tell everyone they're not allowed to say the word "football" while in conversation until the end of halftime.
+If a guest hears someone use the word, they can take the paper football from the offending party.
 The person who collects the most footballs is the winner.
-Maybe this person will win an actual football to take home.
+A fitting prize for this game would be an actual football for the guest to take home.

 Football Bean Bag Toss

 Set up a quick competition for your guests with a football-themed bean bag toss.
 Mark a small football field either inside or outside with masking tape, including the yardage as it will be necessary for scoring the game.
 Divide your guests into two teams, set them up at each end of the field, and have players take turns tossing bean bags onto the other team's side of the field.
 Keep score of the yardage where the bags land.
 The goal is to hit a low yardage number or to land in the end zone for a touchdown, which is zero points in this game.
 If a player's bean bag lands off the field, assign the toss 20 penalty points.
 The team with the lowest total yardage after all of the players have taken a turn wins.